Skradin: History

+During Antiquity, the city was known as Scardon and Scardona, a name attested in the writings of Strabo and Procopius (Σκάρδων), Pliny the Elder (Scardona) and Ptolemy (Σκaρδῶνα).

+Before the Roman conquest, the settlement was Illyrian, with the particularity of having the locally recurring suffix -ona.
+The prevailing theory links the root of the Illyrian toponym to a term meaning "steep", as a derivation of *sko/ard(h)-, and it has been compared with the Scardus mountains in southern Illyria.
+After an initial development in Vulgar Latin in the form -una, the Illyrian suffix was reflected in South Slavic as -in.
+The survival of several of such toponyms in the area (e.g. Solin from Salona, Labin from Albona etc) points to the continuation of Illyrian settlements since ancient times.
+Another, more peripheral, theory says the root of the name might be related to that of the Scordisci, a Celtic or Illyrian tribe.
+Though initially located in present-day Eastern Slavonia and Syrmia, the Scordisci might have been allied with the local tribe of the Dalmatae, as mercenaries, which would explain their presence in Dalmatia.

-Later it became a Roman town (Scardona in Latin), as the administrative and military centre of the region.
-It was destroyed during the Migration Period, and had by the 9th century been settled by Slavs.
+After the Roman conquest, Skradin became an administrative and military centre of the region, and was mentioned as a municipium in 530.
+It was destroyed during the Migration Period in the 7th century, and restored under Croatian rulers in Early Middle Ages.

 During the 10th century, it was one of the fortified towns in Croatia, as the centre of the Skradin županija.

 Skradin under Šubić rule

 In the late 13th and early 14th centuries, Skradin flourished as the capital of the Šubić bans, Paul I and Mladen II.
 The Šubić's built the Turina fortress on the hill overlooking the Skradin harbor.
 They elevated the settlement below the fortress to a free city, at which point it also became a commune, and was granted its own statute and administration.
 They further enriched the city by constructing several richly-endowed monasteries which housed the Dominicans, Franciscans and other Christian orders.

 Decline and Ottoman conquest

-Between 1522 and 1684 it was ruled by the Ottoman Empire, then again up to 1794 by the Republic of Venice.

-In October 1683, the population of Venetian Dalmatia, principally Uskoks of Ravni kotari, took arms and together with the rayah (lower class) of the Ottoman frontier regions rose up, taking Skradin, Karin, Vrana, Benkovac and Obrovac.
+Skradin was conquered by the Ottomans in 1522 and remain part of the Ottoman Empire until 1684, with a few interruptions.
+During the Ottoman–Venetian wars, the town was devastated and subsequently relocated.

+In October 1683, some uskoks from Venetian Dalmatia, mainly Morlachs from Ravni Kotari, rose up against the Sanjak-bey of Klis and took Skradin and several other border towns which had been deserted by their Ottoman Muslim population, who was fearing an attack by the Morlachs.
+The Venetians finally took Skradin in 1684 and the town recovered under their rule, during the 18th century, becoming the center of a municipality in 1705.

 Later, it was occupied by Napoleon as part of the French Empire, then Austria-Hungary.

 In time it lost its importance as the centre of the region, which shifted to Šibenik, and so it stagnated - the Diocese of Skradin was abandoned in 1828.